teens can cultivate a sense of self that

 - Twice-weekly drug testing and ongoing monitoring of other self-destructive behaviors.

-All therapeutic high school students are required to be involved in an Outpatient Group or a continuing therapeutic commitment following the school day.
-Based on an assessment by one of our clinicians that regularly monitor the therapeutic day schools and stay in close contact with everyday staff, each student receives the care they need to foster ongoing success.
+All therapeutic high school students are required to be involved in an outpatient group or a continuing therapeutic commitment following the school day.
+Based on an assessment by one of our clinicians, who regularly monitor the therapeutic day schools and stay in close contact with daytime staff, each student receives the care they need to foster ongoing success.

 The Newport Academy Day School teaches teens and families to